UKREMT C.I.C is regulated as a Community Interest Company in England & Wales

 C Nationally certificated advanced first aider. i.e. FPoS (I), D13 Standard/Module 3 police officers.

-D Nationally certificated non health care professional pre hospital provider caring for patients as a secondary role. i.e. D13 Enhanced certificated police officers, Fire Service IEC.
+D Nationally certificated non health care professional pre hospital provider caring for patients as a secondary role. i.e. FREC L3 , D13 Enhanced certificated police officers, Fire Service IEC.
 Several types of UKSAR trained personnel.

-E Nationally certificated non health care professional pre hospital provider caring for patients as a primary role i.e. may give medication. i.e. More specialist UKSAR trained personnel, some military personnel and some D13 Specialist certificated police officers.
+E Nationally certificated non health care professional pre hospital provider caring for patients as a primary role FREC L4 and more specialist UKSAR trained personnel, some military personnel and some D13 Specialist certificated police officers.

-F Non registered health care professional – i.e. Ambulance Technician, AAP, FREUC5, CMT1 (Serving).
+F Non registered health care professional – i.e. Ambulance Technician, AAP, FREUC5, CMT1 (if still serving).

 G Registered health care professional working in pre hospital care.